-- 6.1.2 It is possible that a contractor may demonstrate, to MPHA's satisfaction that he/she has made a good faith and reasonable effort to comply with the requirements of Section 3, but it is not feasible to implement any portion of the Section 3 program.
-Such failure must be fully documented by the contractor and approved by MPHA or that contractor may be deemed not responsible by MPHA and the contract may be, at MPHA's discretion, not awarded or terminated. - 7.0 Be aware that, as detailed within §135.38, the following Section 3 Clause will be a part of every applicable contract MPHA executes, and when a contractor executes the contract he/she is thereby agreeing to comply with the following:
+- 6.1.2 It is possible that a contractor may demonstrate, to the Agency's satisfaction that he/she has made a good faith and reasonable effort to comply with the requirements of Section 3, but it is not feasible to implement any portion of the Section 3 program.
+Such failure must be fully documented by the contractor and approved by the Agency or that contractor may be deemed not responsible by the Agency and the contract may be, at the Agency's discretion, not awarded or terminated. - 7.0 Be aware that, as detailed within §135.38, the following Section 3 Clause will be a part of every applicable contract the Agency executes, and when a contractor executes the contract he/she is thereby agreeing to comply with the following: